Making Your Mobile App or Game Compliant With Chinese Law

 3. Establish a System to Audit and Manage User Generated Content

-The app cannot create, copy, publish, and/or disseminate information content prohibited by laws and regulations.
+The app or game cannot create, copy, publish, and/or disseminate information content prohibited by laws and regulations.
 This in general includes content that is violent, pornographic, libelous, malicious, deceptive, fraudulent, spreads “rumors”, advocates breaking the law, or harms the legitimate rights or interests of others.

 For this reason, many social media, messaging, and other communication apps are difficult to approve in the Chinese mobile market.